-Refer to Schedule 3 of the Regulation to determine assessable development and the type of assessment.
+Refer to schedule 9 of the Regulation to determine assessable development, the type of assessment and any referrals applying to the building work.

 Editor's note-A decision in relation to building work that is assessable development under the planning scheme should only be issued as a preliminary approval.
 See section 83(b) of the Building Act 1975.